ajalt/clikt/docs/options.md

 but you give it a lambda returning the default value, and the lambda will only be called if the option isn't present on the command line.

+!!! warning

+    The lambda you pass to `defaultLazy` is normally called at most once.
+But the lambda references another parameter, it may be called more than once in order to make sure the parameter it references is available.

 ## Multi Value Options

 Options can take a fixed number of values separated by whitespace, a variable number of values separated by a delimiter,